Many parents wonder: “How do I know if my child is saved?” I have heard this question frequently as their children get ready for baptism.

 Why are we baptized?
 The Bible commands it for those who believe.
 Furthermore, the Great Commission in Matthew 28 tells us to go forth into all the world, baptizing in the name of Jesus Christ.

-If your Child is Saved, Have They Heard the Gospel?
+Your Child is Ready for Baptism, But Have They Heard the Gospel?

 Sometimes in the busyness of our church programs, we do not explicitly articulate the gospel message.
 Sadly, we don’t take the time to explain the basic foundational ideas of faith clearly and frequently enough.